Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 When Does It Actually Make Sense to Build?

-There are rare cases where building is the right call:
+There are rare cases where building is the right choice:

-• Differentiation: The tool directly creates competitive advantage (e.g., proprietary ML model).
+• Differentiation → The tool creates a competitive edge (e.g., proprietary ML).

-• Industry-specific needs: No vendor solution fits due to unique compliance/regulatory requirements.
+• Industry-Specific Needs → No vendor solution fits strict compliance/regulatory requirements.

-• Strategic IP: The tool itself is the product (e.g., data-driven SaaS).
+• Strategic IP → The tool itself is the product (e.g., SaaS).

-If your reason is “we don’t want to pay vendor fees” — you’re not building strategically.
-You’re just adding hidden cost.
+If your reason is “we don’t want to pay vendor fees” → you’re not building strategically.

 The Opportunity Cost of Plumbing